hyperledger/firefly/docs/tutorials/chains/fabric_test_network.md

 ## Create the FireFly stack

-Now we can create a FireFly stack and pass in these files as command line flags:
+Now we can create a FireFly stack and pass in these files as command line flags.

+> **NOTE**: The following command should be run in the `test-network` directory as it includes a relative path to the `organizations` directory containing each org's MSP.

 ```
 ff init fabric dev \